Djoe-Denne/Palantir/docs/README.md

-# Interview Cheater Documentation
+# Palantir Documentation

-This directory contains comprehensive documentation for the Interview Cheater application.
+This directory contains comprehensive documentation for the Palantir application.

 ## Features